dirkk/basex-rtd/docs/Client Module.md

 ### client:connect

-`client:connect($host as xs:string, $port as xs:integer, $user as xs:string, $password as xs:string) as xs:anyURI`
+client:connect($host as xs:string, $port as xs:integer, $user as xs:string, $password as xs:string) as xs:anyURI

-This function establishes a connection to a remote BaseX server, creates a new client session, and returns a session id.
+:   This function establishes a connection to a remote BaseX server, creates a new client session, and returns a session id.
 The parameter `$host` is the name of the database server, `$port` specifies the server port, and `$user` and `$password` represent the login data.

     **Errors**

     `BXCL0001`: an error occurs while creating the session (possible reasons: server not available, access denied).

 ### client:execute

-`client:execute($id as xs:anyURI, $command as xs:string) as xs:string`
+client:execute($id as xs:anyURI, $command as xs:string) as xs:string

- This function executes a [command](Commands.md) and returns the result as string.
+:   This function executes a [command](Commands.md) and returns the result as string.
 The parameter `$id` contains the session id returned by [client:connect](Client Module.md#client-connect).
 The `$command` argument represents a single command, which will be executed by the server.

     **Errors**

     `BXCL0003`: an I/O error occurs while transferring data from or to the server.`BXCL0004`: an error occurs while executing a command.

     **Examples**

-The following query creates a new database `TEST` on a remote BaseX server:
+    The following query creates a new database `TEST` on a remote BaseX server: client:connect('basex.server.org', 8080, 'admin', 'admin')
-    client:connect('basex.server.org', 8080, 'admin', 'admin') !
+    !
     client:execute(., 'create database TEST')

 ### client:info

-`client:info($id as xs:anyURI) as xs:string`
+client:info($id as xs:anyURI) as xs:string

- This function returns an information string, created by a previous call of [client:execute](Client Module.md#client-execute). `$id` specifies the session id.
+:   This function returns an information string, created by a previous call of [client:execute](Client Module.md#client-execute). `$id` specifies the session id.

 ### client:query